cqse/teamscale-upload/README_DEV_SETUP.md

 Ensure the Gradle project is recognized by the IDE.
 You can then test and develop on the JVM.

-**However, not everything that works in the JVM will also work after compiling to a native excutable (e.g: reflection).
+**However, not everything that works in the JVM will also work after compiling to a native executable (e.g: reflection).
 Thus, please always test your changes after compiling to a native executable!**